Top 21 Things to do in Stockport Town Centre

 14 – Live Music & More

-Stockport’s live music scene has taken a step forward with the opening of Dr Feelgood’s which books acts from a variety of genres and recently hosted a session with Miles Kane.
+Stockport’s live music scene continues to grow.
 If you head to Bask at Stockport Exchange (next to the station) this bar/live music venue has made a statement with acoustic nights, spoken word performances and comedy nights.

 15 – Visit Natwest Bank